carniz/ubuntu-yubikey-setup/README.md

 sudo apt install libpam-yubico yubikey-manager
 ```

+**Update for Ubuntu 20.04:**
+The default Ubuntu repositories now contain `libpam-yubico` and `yubikey-manager`, so the first 2 lines above can be skipped - just run `sudo apt install libpam-yubico yubikey-manager`

 ### For each yubikey:
 If you require that the Yubikey must be touched for each challenge-response operation, pass `--touch` to `ykman otp chalresp`.
 This greatly enhances the security of the challenge-response mode since it needs a physical confirmation.
 ```